 - Current SSI (Supplemental Security Income) statement

-Public Assistance Program Verification
+Applicant must provide 2 Public Assistance Program Verifications

 Documentation confirming participation in any of the San Francisco Human Services Agency (H.S.A.) administered programs as follows:

 - Medi-cal – provide current Notice of Action letter